 Developers spend painstaking hours and thousands of dollars trying to make sure their app gets noticed.
 If they’re lucky, their app is a hit and succeeds in the iOS App Store and Google Play Store.
-Often, apps sit in the app stores for days, months or even years going unnoticed.
+What happens far more often though is this:

 With millions of apps available in both app stores, every app has stiff competition.
 Some app developers accept the fact that their app might not get noticed right away while others are hell-bent on getting their app downloaded.